Scouting in Tennessee: Chickasaw Council

 The Chickasaw Council serves Scouts in the Memphis metropolitan area, including all of Shelby County (Tennessee) and Crittenden County (Arkansas), as well as fifteen counties in the Mississippi Delta, including districts that were merged from the Delta Area Council in 1993.

 Council camps

 Kia Kima Scout Reservation, near Hardy, Arkansas on the South Fork Spring River, was founded in 1916 by Memphis philanthropist Bolton Smith.
 The reservation, which hosts Chickasaw Council summer camps, is split into three properties: Camp Osage, Camp Cherokee and the Ozark Venture Base.
 The original Kia Kima facilities (pre-1963) have been restored and maintained as Old Kia Kima by a separate non-profit group.

 Camp Currier, Eudora, Mississippi, near Memphis, was founded in 1925 to host weekend camping and training events throughout the year.
 (The more remote Kia Kima operated only during the summer for most of its history.)

 Great Smoky Mountain Council

-The Great Smoky Mountain Council serves 21 East Tennessee counties.
+The Great Smoky Mountain Council serves 21 East Tennessee counties and is headquartered in Knoxville, Tennessee.

+Organization

+The council is divided in to 6 districts.